emptythevoid/flipperzero/badusb/exfiltrate forticlient/readme.md

 This script will export the Forticlient configuration on a Windows client.
+This serves purely as a proof of concept.

+YOU have to decide what to do with it.
+As-is, it will export to the desktop of a user account named "user."
+YOU MUST CHANGE THIS!

 Note: Exporting the configuration in a normal setup does not require admin privileges.